Blog

 Step 6: Measure, Track, and Analyze Progress

 This is probably a great mantra for any business: measure, track, and analyze.
-Keep checking back to see how the CPQ implementation is working for your teams and your customers.
+Keep checking to see how the CPQ implementation work for your teams and your customers.

-As you fix bugs and meet your goals, remember to keep checking back, measuring, tracking, and analyzing progress.
+As you fix bugs and meet your goals, remember to keep, measuring, tracking, and analyzing progress.

 Consult Salesforce Experts for Salesforce CPQ Implementation

 Salesforce CPQ has the potential to dramatically increase sales and boost your bottom line.
-But the tool isn’t easy to implement.
+But the tool isn’t the easiest to implement.
 That’s why many organizations are partnering with Astreca to get the expert advice they need.

 No matter what stage of the process you’re in, Astreca can help.
 Get in touch today to start on your Salesforce journey.